 “Education” was a big chunk of my spending in May because I was taking intensive Spanish lessons for 10 hours a week.
 My class in Mexico City ran about $100 a week and three of those weeks fell in May.
 I won’t have this expense again (unless I take up more classes) — but it really was worth it.

 “Health & Fitness” is my international health insurance that covers me both in the U.S. and abroad, provided that I remain outside of the U.S. for at least 6 months out of the year.
 While I paid the policy in full, I “split” the transactions into 12 payments of $157 per month in my budget tracker Mint so it doesn’t hit me all at once.
-If you’re interested in trying Mint, it’s free; sign up with my referral code here.
+If you’re interested in trying Mint.com, it’s free.
 I’ll definitely be looking into ways to reduce this cost next year, especially since I have yet to file a claim!

 The “Auto & Transport” category in May ($150.60) includes tolls ($31 to get from Mexico City to Oaxaca), gas (two fill-ups), taxis, and ride share… plus, temporary mirrors ($16).
 Yes, this was the bit that wasn’t very enjoyable in May… I walked out of my apartment one morning to find my side mirrors were stolen from my parked car, along with three other cars on the street.
 It was an all-day ordeal dealing with the insurance company and getting a police report (denuncia), and in the meantime, I had an auto glass shop tape on temporary mirrors as a quick fix.